lectrical/ecs-health-safety-and-environmental-assessment/README.md

 This just makes it easy to update the text file as and when the official revision guide is updated and the changed can easily be propagated to the json files.

 `create-test.py` will generate a 50 question quiz with randomly selected questions from `json-full/ECS-HSE-Revision-Guide-24.json` in the same format as the official one.
-Every time it is run it will create file `tests/ecs-test.json`
+Every time it is runs it will create file `tests/ecs-test.json` overwriting the existing file.

 `test_json_to_text.py` will convert `tests/ecs-test.json` to a human readable text file.